MidgardOS/midgardos.github.io/docs/MidgardOS/CrossCompileGNUGCCP1.md

 ## Configuration

-To configure GNU Binutils for install into our cross-compilation root, run the following command:
+To configure the GNU Compiler Collection for install into our cross-compilation root, run the following command:

 ```bash
 mkdir -p gcc-build